maxedmunds2011/9CT_Mech_Project/PROJECT_DOCUMENTATION.md

 | Sharp clap detected | Sound sensor detects hertz between 2200 and 2800 | All buzzers are disabled and turned off for 10 minutes |
 ## Non-Functional Requirements
 ### Efficiency:
 The robot will need to detect both the temperature and humidity using their respective sensor, doing this every 5 seconds for maximum efficiency.
 The clap should be detected every 0.1 seconds to ensure a fast and connected correlation.
 It can't run out of battery or randomly stop working in the middle of the day - it must remain consistently on throughout.
-All LEDs need to function properly and by themselves, attached to GPIO pins to reserve other pins for more the more important sensors.
+All LEDs need to function properly and by themselves, attached to GPIO pins to reserve other pins for the more important sensors.
 ### Response Time
 The robot should detect the temperature and humidity respectively every 5 seconds for maximum efficiency.
 The clap should be detected every 0.1 seconds to ensure a fast and connected correlation.
 ### Accuracy: